Tracing nitrogen enrichment across cosmic time with JWST: Discussion

 A second class of explanations involves changes in gas metallicity driven by the inflow of pristine material.
 The accretion of metal-poor gas dilutes the ISM oxygen abundance, while leaving N/O essentially unaffected.
 This mechanism is expected to be particularly relevant at high redshift, when cosmological accretion rates are higher and cold flows are predicted to be common \citep{dekel_cold_2009, 2010Natur.463..781T, 2012MNRAS.421...98D}.
 In this picture, galaxies experiencing substantial inflows should exhibit lower O/H than typical systems of the same stellar mass, while their N/O ratios should reflect the pre-inflow chemical state.
+In particular, if the pre-inflow metallicity lies in the regime where secondary nitrogen production dominates, a galaxy can retain a high N/O ratio even after its O/H is temporarily diluted by a massive inflow of metal-poor gas.

-In the left panel of Figure \ref{fig:NO_OH_color_coding} we examined the N/O–O/H relation colour-coded by stellar mass.
-If dilution by pristine gas were the dominant mechanism, the most N-enhanced systems should also be the most massive: a pure inflow event primarily reduces O/H, shifting galaxies horizontally toward lower metallicity at fixed mass.
+In the right panel of Figure \ref{fig:NO_OH_color_coding} we examined the N/O–O/H relation colour-coded by stellar mass.
+If dilution by pristine gas were the dominant mechanism, the most N-enhanced systems should also be, generally, more massive: a pure inflow event primarily reduces O/H, shifting galaxies horizontally toward lower metallicity at fixed mass.
 In this scenario, a galaxy would retain the mass and N/O expected for an evolved, enriched system, while appearing more metal-poor.
+Conversely, we observe that lower-mass galaxies tend to have lower metallicities and vice versa, broadly consistent with the expectations from the mass-metallicity relation, without obvious systematic deviations that would suggest pristine gas dilution as the primary driver.
 We quantified the stellar mass dependence across the N/O-O/H plane by calculating the gradient angle\footnote{The gradient angle and significance were derived by fitting the directional derivative of M in the 2D plane and estimating uncertainties through bootstrap reshuffling of the mass values.}, obtaining a value of $12.7^{\circ} \pm 6.3^\circ$.
-The associated statistical significance ($p_{\text{value}} < 0.05$) confirms the robustness of this trend.
-This trend means that N-enhanced galaxies tend to be preferentially associated with \textit{lower} stellar masses, in direct contradiction of the dilution hypothesis.
+The associated statistical significance ($p_{\text{value}} \lesssim 10^{-6}$) confirms the robustness of this trend.
+This trend confirms that N-enhanced galaxies tend to be preferentially associated with lower stellar masses, which runs opposite to the expectations under an idealized pristine gas dilution scenario.
 The current statistics are limited, and a larger sample will be needed to confirm this behaviour robustly.
 Nevertheless, the observed trend disfavours pristine-gas inflow as the primary driver of the nitrogen enhancement \citep[see also][]{hayden-pawson_NO_2022}.